Understanding Enneagram types in relationships

 Enneagram Type 1 Relationship Overview

 Type 1 reformers are often perfectionists and can be critical of themselves and others.
-In relationships, they may have high expectations and struggle to accept their partner’s flaws.
-They may also struggle with expressing their emotions and may come across as distant or cold.
+In relationships, they may have high expectations and struggle to accept their partner's flaws.
+They may also struggle to express their emotions and come across as distant or cold.

 Enneagram Type 2 Relationship Overview

 Type 2 helpers are often focused on the needs of others and may struggle with setting boundaries.
-In relationships, they may be prone to putting their partner’s needs before their own, leading to feelings of resentment or burnout.
+In relationships, they may put their partner's needs before their own, leading to resentment or burnout.

 Enneagram Type 3 Relationship Overview

-Type 3 achievers are often focused on success and may prioritize work or career over relationships.
+Type 3 achievers often focus on success and may prioritize work or career over relationships.
 In relationships, they may struggle with vulnerability and may avoid emotional intimacy.

 Enneagram Type 4 Relationship Overview

 Type 4 individualists are often sensitive and may struggle with feeling misunderstood.
-In relationships, they may be prone to dramatic emotional outbursts and may struggle with trusting their partner.
+In relationships, they may be prone to dramatic emotional outbursts and struggle to trust their partner.

 Enneagram Type 5 Relationship Overview

 Type 5 investigators are often analytical and may struggle with emotional intimacy.
-In relationships, they may come across as distant or aloof and may struggle with expressing their emotions.
+In relationships, they may appear distant or aloof and struggle with expressing their emotions.

 Enneagram Type 6 Relationship Overview